 Coyote sightings that are frequent, aggressive, or near livestock should be reported to:

-Titus Restoration steps in after the removal process to:
+Titus Contracting steps in after the removal process to:

 In Michigan, nuisance wildlife isn't just a seasonal issue — it’s a year-round threat.
 While bats and squirrels often steal the spotlight, raccoons, skunks, mice, birds, groundhogs, and even coyotes can quietly cause extensive structural and health-related damage to your home.